Shubhamtribhuvan8/EasyBank/README.md

 Navigate to the frontend directory in your terminal `cd frontend`.

-Install the dependencies by running the command: `npm install`
+Install the dependencies by running the command: `npm install --legacy-peer-deps`

 Update the API endpoint in the frontend code to match the backend server's URL.